hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 | Spatz or Snitch scalar layout kernel | Element aligned | Layout-dependent byte stride | Byte count | Software-kernel contract |

-Before the ABI is frozen, RTL tests must verify iDMA 1D, 2D, and 3D transfers in both directions with unaligned bases, non-32-byte lengths, and non-32-byte strides, including rows that cross a 32-byte beat boundary.
+Before the ABI is frozen, RTL tests must verify iDMA 1D, 2D, and 3D transfers in both directions with unaligned compact L2 endpoints, non-32-byte lengths, and non-32-byte compact strides, including rows that cross a 32-byte beat boundary.
+The native TCDM endpoint used by compiler-generated ROW32/C32 boundary transfers remains base- and stride-aligned.
 In particular, test the C=3 and C=31 NHWC patterns required by `COPY_LAYOUT`.
-If an iDMA case is not supported, the runtime must use an aligned bounce-buffer, Spatz, or Snitch correctness path; the compiler must not reject a valid compact model binding merely because its logical row stride is not 32-byte aligned.
+Arbitrary local-unaligned ND transfers are not part of the frozen compiler contract; if a future lowering requires one, the runtime must first add a verified aligned bounce-buffer, Spatz, or Snitch correctness path.

 The compiler may retain 32-byte public base alignment as an ABI simplification.
 Internal buffers used only by generic layout or scalar kernels may use byte